 With a wild landscape of rugged cliffs, woodland and verdant countryside, Guernsey is well suited to the outdoor lifestyle, with activities like hiking, cycling and kayaking offering a great way to get out and explore; kayak around the base of these dramatic cliffs, hike along the cliff-top trails and abseil down the island’s rock faces.
-Best of all, this can all be done while staying in the comfort of The Government House Hotel and The Duke of Richmond.
-Take a look at our favourite outdoor activities and experience the best of island life next time you visit Guernsey.
+Take a look at our favourite outdoor activities and experience the best of island life in Guernsey.

 While the sea views afforded by the island’s cliff-tops and bays are certainly spectacular, take the chance to paddle out a little to see it all from a different perspective.
 Set out in a kayak from various points along the south coast to see the coves and rocky outcrops in a way you’ve never seen them before.
 Joining Outdoor Guernsey on an excursion makes exploration easy with tours of the most scenic and historically important sites.